 MARI 3005 BONU

 Marine Ecology Field Research Methods

-Students apply internationally recognized field research methods in an inquiry-driven approach to understanding coral reef ecology.
-The course focuses on training students in field observation, data collection, record keeping, and data analysis in order to study coral reef populations and communities.
-During the course, students conduct fieldwork with scuba, and are involved in ongoing research projects in collaboration with the Bonaire National Marine Park and Sea Turtle Conservation Bonaire.
+Students apply internationally recognized field research methods in an inquiry-driven approach to understanding tropical marine ecosystems.
+The course focuses on training students in field observation, data collection, record keeping, and data analysis in order to study coral reef, seagrass and mangrove communities.
+During the course, students conduct fieldwork using SCUBA in the Bonaire National Marine Park, a protected area.
+Equipment commonly used includes: compasses, transect lines, quadrats, underwater video cameras, fish survey T-bars, writing slates, benthic corers, light meters and secchi disks.
+Students will become familiar with photographic equipment, underwater housings, and image analysis software.
+In addition to this, students learn to organize, test, and evaluate data sets and present their findings.
+While the course introduces students to research diving knowledge and techniques with broad applications, it focuses on using scuba research techniques to better understand coral reefs.
 Contact hours: 45.
-Recommended Credit: 3 semester / 4.5 quarter hours.
+Credit: 3 semester / 4.5 quarter hours.